 If you enjoy books and reading, the library is the place to be.
 Many students also use the library to study or simply to relax.
 Typically, you will use the library more actively as your studies advance and more research is required of you.
 A lot of material is available online, but a trip to the library is still worthwhile.
 You will find many books and journals there that have not been digitized.
-Please note that there are still restrictions on library use due to Covid-19.
 For details, go to the library website, www.maynoothuniversity.ie/library, where you will also find a helpful Welcome Booklet.